pkmn/engine/docs/DESIGN.md

   efficiently as possible, and **pointers are eschewed** in favor of ['handles'](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) which directly index into arrays
-- **each Pokemon generation is implemented separately**, with code or data being shared only in cases where there is no overhead.
-One generation of Pokemon should not have to pay the price of dealing with the complexities of other past or future generations.
+- **each Pokémon generation is implemented separately**, with code or data being shared only in cases where there is no overhead.
+One generation of Pokémon should not have to pay the price of dealing with the complexities of other past or future generations.
 In the worst case, this results in some code duplication, but means that any given generation is easy to reason about and